Learn everything about Gerbera Daisy Care, along with its growing requirements to add this magnificent flowering plant indoors or outdoors!

 Keep the soil slightly moist but wait before watering again until the top 1 inch of soil is dry.
 Water thoroughly until it starts to seep out from the bottom holes.

-Gerbera daisy is perennial in frost-free climates and blooms intermittently at any time of the year in frost-free zones.
+Gerbera daisy is perennial in frost-free climates and blooms intermittently at any time of the year in such zones.
 In cold climates, they can bloom from spring to autumn.

 Mulching and Composting

-Add a layer of mulch and compost in gerberas growing outdoors either on the ground or in the pots.
-Spring and early summer is time to do that.
+Add a layer of mulch and compost to gerberas growing outdoors, either on the ground or in the pots.
+Spring and early summer are the best time to do that.